VaishnaviReddy99/policeData/README.md

 #### assignment2.py \
 This is the main file responsible for the task

     create_excel_sheet(filename, data): t creates a new Excel sheet using the openpyxl library and writes the provided data to the sheet.
+In this case AugmentedData.xlsx is created.

     parse_csv(filename): This function parses a CSV file specified by the filename (string) argument using the csv library.
 It reads the data row by row and returns a list of lists, where each inner list represents a row from the CSV file.